Dr. Tholen's Comprehensive Guide to Breast Augmentation: Part 1

-Some women who choose breast enlargement do so to restore breast volume lost as a result of pregnancy, breastfeeding, weight loss, or aging.Others request this outpatient operation to improve symmetry in breasts that have never matched in size, and many women simply seek the improvement in self-image or clothing fit that fuller breast size gives them.
-For some women, breast lift surgery with or without implants may give a superior result.
-Examination and measurements will immediately tell us if breast lifting is necessary, or if excellent results can be obtained with implants alone.
+Some women who choose breast enlargement do so to restore breast volume lost as a result of pregnancy, breastfeeding, weight loss, or aging.Others request this outpatient operation to improve symmetry in breasts that have never matched in size, and many women simply seek the improvement in self-image or clothing fit that fuller breast size gives them.Some women with more severe loss of breast volume causing sagging or nipple position below the inframammary crease or pointing downward may require one of several breast lifting operations (with or without implants); examination and measurements will immediately tell us if breast lifting is necessary, or if excellent results can be obtained with implants alone.

 Whatever the reason for requesting information about breast augmentation, you must understand that this operation is appropriate for you if and only if:

 - You have realistic expectations regarding potential risks vs. benefits.

 - Your breast development is complete (for younger women).